INSIDE OUT: Butcher Billy and the Black Mirror comic

 The covers Butcher Billy created were spotted on social media by Charlie Brooker, one of the creators of Black Mirror.
 He invited the artist to contribute to the production design process for season four, which began airing in December 2017.
 In the episode Black Museum viewers can see posters, game artwork and comics Billy illustrated.
 Since then, he has worked on several related projects with Black Mirror and Netflix.

-In fact, he’s helped create some highly desirable merchandise for fans including vinyl LP covers, which have been released for individual episodes of the programme.
+In fact, he’s helped create some highly desirable merchandise for fans including vinyl LP covers, which have been released for individual episodes of the program.
 The soundtracks to Arkangel, San Junipero and Black Museum have all featured Butcher Billy’s artwork, which mixes iconography from the show itself with some of his own inventiveness.

 Now, Netflix has called on Butcher Billy to turn his original comic book covers into VHS packaging, to appear on the shelves of Tucker’s Newsagents, a fictitious shop that has popped up in Old Street, London and at Grand Central in Birmingham.